jmvedrine/moodle-qtype_jme/README.md

 ##INSTALLATION:
 ###Requires
-This version works with Moodle 2.3, 2.4 and 2.5.
+This version works with Moodle 2.5.
 Other versions for older Moodle versions are also availables separately.

 ###Installation Using Git